jonnor/datascience-master/tip360/report.md

 It refers to an annual average night period of exposure.
 Indicator level: 50dB(A).

-In Norway, the coverning legislation for noise pollution is [@Forurensningsloven], which implements the EU directive.
+In Norway, the coverning legislation for noise pollution is Forurensningsloven[@Forurensningsloven], which implements the EU directive.

 ### Health impact